Comcast/sirius-reference-app/README.md

 Getting Started Tutorial

-This tutorial used code snippets from a simple application that uses the Sirius library to provide a simple desctributed, durable eventually consistent data store.
-We will first walk through the steps to write a Sirus powered application and then launch 2 nodes of a two node cluster.
+This tutorial used code snippets from a simple application that uses the Sirius library to provide a simple destribute and consistent data store.
+We will first walk through the steps to write a Sirus powered application.

 When developeing with Sirius there are four blocks that you need.
-A Sirius representation, some class that configures what will be you Sirius Implimentation.
+A Sirius representation, some class that configures what will be your Sirius Implimentation.
 A RequestHandler class that extends the Sirius RequestHandle trait/interface, overrinding the handleGet, handlePut and handleDelete method.
 A controller class that determines when and what data gets written to or read from Sirius.
 And finally a implimentation of some in memory data store.